kevbite/kevbite.github.io/_posts/2017-05-18-transfering-big-payloads-with-masstransit-and-azure-blob-storage.md

 ### Receive a message

-The configuration on the receive endpoint needs to have the same repository configured as the send endpoint. however for the receive endpoint we need a little more configuration to tell MassTransit which repository we want to use for each type of message we receive.
+The configuration on the receive endpoint needs to have the same repository configured as the send endpoint.
+However for the receive endpoint we need a little more configuration to tell MassTransit which repository we want to use for each type of message we receive.

 ```csharp
 cfg.ReceiveEndpoint("my_queue", e =>